pratham1500/GatoRest-Inn/README.md

 No experience with Golang, Angular, or Typescript.

 Prateek Sharma:
-Experienced in Python, Machine learning, C++
-Moderate experience in Java, SQLite
+Experienced in Python, Machine learning, Data Science, C++ Moderate experience in Java, SQLite
 Some experience in Android app development using Android studio No experience with Golang, Angular, or Typescript.